ChanthMiao/ghc-wiki-mirror/Contributing-a-Patch.md

 Top-most is the request's title and description.
 These can be edited by pressing the yellow `Edit` button on the top-right corner of the page.

-The next pane summarises your merge request, showing the the source and target branches.
+The next pane summarises your merge request, showing the source and target branches.

 ![request-summary](uploads/a6b259498530ea48964a11c2539447d2/request-summary.png)